-We also created a new recipe for our meal plan recently, and it’s just waiting to make an appearance at our Fourth of July BBQ, so we just had to share it with you today as well!
+In addition to our favorite July 4th side dishes, we also created a new recipe for our meal plan service recently, and it’s just waiting to make an appearance at our Fourth of July BBQ.
+So we had to share it with you today as well!
 It’s a simple, but delicious, take on a classic caprese salad, and uses the best produce that summer has to offer.

 But before we get to that, let’s bring on some timeless sides that everyone at your gathering will love.
 And praise you for because, even though barbecues are all about meats and burgers, everyone is always grateful for some veggies and fruits!